 Love desert landscapes and unique, prickly plants?
-You’ll want to check out Moorten’s Botanical Gardens an hour west in Palm Springs.
+Be sure to check out my post on Moorten’s Botanical Gardens in Palm Springs.

 A ten-minute drive from Quail Springs took us to our next stop, Hidden Valley and Intersection Rock.
 We didn’t feel this stop was worth too much of our limited time so we took photos and moved on.
 The area was very beautiful, we just had a very short time before sunset so we had to keep going.

 Petroglyphs Along Barker Dam Trail

 A short drive from Intersection Rock is the trail to Barker Dam.
 We debated taking the loop trail and the recommendation from a hiker convinced us to go for it.
 As it turns out, this was one of the most beautiful hikes of our day.
 The trail starts off as a pathed trail where you eventually are surrounded by and have to climb rocks.
 I’d say this is a moderate trail as there were no major rock climbing and mostly flat, sandy land.

 Soon you are in the open desert.
 We noticed some arrows pointing a direction the other hikers seemed to ignore.
 Since we’re always curious we took that path and we were rewarded with some incredible petroglyphs!
 I’ve never seen any so close before outside of being in a museum.
 They were incredible.

 Unfortunately, some people vandalized the petroglyphs by “enhancing” them with paint so we didn’t experience them in their actual state.
 They were still a spectacular thing to experience seeing the art and language of some of the earliest people.